seborama/govcr/README.md

 - http / https supported and any other protocol implemented by the supplied `http.Client`'s `http.RoundTripper`.

-- Hook to define HTTP headers that should be ignored from the HTTP request when attemtping to retrieve a **track** for playback.
+- Hook to define HTTP headers that should be ignored from the HTTP request when attempting to retrieve a **track** for playback.
   This is useful to deal with non-static HTTP headers (for example, containing a timestamp).

 - Hook to transform the Header / Body of an HTTP request to deal with non-static data.
 The purpose is similar to the hook for headers described above but with the ability to modify the data.